jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Projects/createproject.md

 	git commit -m "Committing the initial sample code"

 And then push them to the remote repository.
-If you get prompted for your credentials, just enter your JazzHub ID and password.
+If you get prompted for your credentials, just enter your Jazz User ID and password.

 	git push

 Now, this is where it starts to get interesting!
 If you go back to JazzHub and check the auto-deployment page, you'll see the results of your commit and a message about a missing manifest file.
-So lets go and check that out at [push changes automatically from the JazzHub auto-deployment page](../Deploy/pushfromjh).
+So lets go and check that out at [push changes automatically from the JazzHub auto-deployment page](../Deploy/pushfromjh#autodeploybluemixstarterapp).